-A person who wishes to be successful in school and in work must be able to express him/herself.
+A person who wishes to be successful in school and in work must be able to express themselves.
 Language, both written and spoken, is the means by which we communicate.
 This course is designed to provide the student with the grammatical skills that are needed for the correct usage of the English language in both oral and written communication.
 It is designed to introduce the student to various types of literature and to acquaint him/her with the necessary terminology for future literary studies.
+Students will be required to read a minimum of one novel.
 The course also introduces the students to all facets of poetry.
 At the beginning of the year, students will participate in a variety of activities designed to improve their transition from middle to high school.